 Just get down to it

-Emma Perry is a tutor and freelance writer, who is interested in education, blogging and sharing her ideas on EssayService.com.
-She also loves inspiring and motivating people and has spent the last 5 years improving and helping the others to improve.
+Emma Perry is a tutor and freelance writer, who is interested in education, blogging, and sharing her ideas on EssayService.com.
+She also loves inspiring and motivating people and has spent the last 5 years improving and helping others to improve.